samsonOdunola/Multi_vendor_Food_commerce_application/README.md

 * **Third Party Payment Facilitator**: A third party payment gateway is incoportated into this application to enable seamless access to the payment for customers.

+* **Inbuilt Paramerters**: On startup, the application is populated with hardcoded parameters such as roles, permissions and Resources.
+The list of available resources and inbuilt parameters can be found in the [documentation file](/DOCUMENTATION.md)

 ## Prerequisites

 Before setting up and running this application, make sure you have the following prerequisites installed on your system: